mojaloop/ml-perf-characterization/fspiop-transfers/README.md

 - Disable cl-timeout handler
 - Disable cl-get handler
 - Default is random 2 DFSPs as payer and payee from the configurable pool
+- No PATCH CALLBACKS and No PAYEE NOTIFICATION

 Scenario | Description | Test-Case | Repeatable (Y/N) | K6 Test Scenario / Config | Notes
 ---------|----------|---------|---------|---------|---------